Authority data and repositories

 Authority records and identifiers IdRef

-• over 3.5 million individuals
+• nearly 4 million individuals

-• more than 350,000 local authorities (legal entities) and congresses
+• more than 400,000 corporate bodies and congresses

-• more than 100,000 geographical locations
+• over 120,000 geographical locations

-• over 100,000 concepts (common names) from the Rameau and F-Mesh repositories
+• over 150,000 concepts (common names) from the Rameau and F-Mesh repositories

-• more than 35,000 titles of works
+• more than 39,000 titles

 In the documentation ecosystem, authority records are used to control certain information common to several bibliographic records.
 They allow the described resource to be identified, described, aggregated, rebound and disambiguated.